Is your Ring device successfully set up, but the connection is not stable, or your audio and video has poor quality?

 Here are a few steps we can take to improve your signal:

-We recommend that you position your wireless router around 1.2 feet off of the floor and away from any big metal objects, or other wireless devices, such as baby monitors or video game consoles.
+We recommend that you position your wireless router around 1.2m off of the floor and away from any big metal objects, or other wireless devices, such as baby monitors or video extenders.

 - If you have big metal or structural objects like boilers or water tanks between your router and your Ring device, you can try and move your router so that the object is no longer in direct line of sight of the Ring device.